Skip to content

 Find answers to frequently asked questions about SnowB BMF, the free web-based bitmap font generator.
 Learn about supported formats, performance, and more.

-Yes, SnowB BMF is completely free to use.
+Yes.
 All features are available without registration or installation.

 I lost my work after refreshing the page.
 How can I prevent this?